szeplakig/bcu_dungeon_world/docs/Moves/Journey moves.md

 * 1d4 rations are lost due to spoilage or over-consumption
 * Someone gets food poisoning and becomes shaky and sick
 * A nearby Danger is attracted by food

+### Discoveries & Dangers

+Central to travel and exploration in a world of fantasy adventure are the things that make that world both fantastical and full of adventure.
+These encounters are broken into two categories: Discoveries and Dangers, and may come into play as a result of various moves, or when introduced at the GM’s discretion.

+A Discovery is anything the party finds that is interesting, but not actively dangerous.
+It might be something beneficial, like a steading or freshwater spring; something that begs investigation, like an overgrown ruin; or an impediment, like a bog or chasm.

+A Danger is anything which, if left unchecked, may be harmful.
+Traps and monsters are two common types of Dangers.
+A Danger encountered in the course of a journey may be incidental, or it may be a hint of something larger.